ooliver1/a-level-project/writeup/writeup.typ

 ==== Measurable Success Criteria for the Proposed Solution

-// TODO: could do with more criteria
 // What I will actually do to solve the stakeholder requirements ("buttons with clear text")
 #table(
   columns: (1fr, 1fr),
   align: top,
   [*Criteria*], [*How to get evidence*],
-  [Clear main menu], [Screenshot of the main menu and user feedback.], [Full-screen and windowed options], [Screenshot of the application being full-screen and windowed.], [Simple to understand controls], [Screenshot of the controls menu and user feedback of the controls.], [In-game camera follows the ball], [Screenshot which shows the ball is visible at all times.], [High contrast colour palette], [Screenshot of the game interface and relevant contrast ratios.], [Drag and point controls], [Screenshot of the ball being controlled.], [Power of shot controlled via dragging the ball], [Screenshot of the ball being controlled.], [Items that affect other players], [Screenshot of the items in effect during gameplay.], [Multiplayer functionality], [Screenshot of game with multiple players], [Co-operative aspect], [Screenshot and explanation of the co-operative aspect.], [Simple URL/code to join a multiplayer game], [Screenshot of the URL/code being used.], [Arcade-style ambient music], [The code for the music, and where it came from.], [Keyboard and mouse controls], [Screenshot of the controls menu.], [Includes a settings menu], [Screenshot of the settings menu.], [Simple graphics], [Screenshot of the game, and framerate/GPU usage statistics with user feedback.], [Scoreboard], [Screenshot of the scoreboard.],
-  [Time limit], [Screenshot of the time limit.], [Configurable controls], [Screenshot of the controls menu.]
+  [Clear main menu], [Screenshot of the main menu and user feedback.], [Full-screen and windowed options], [Screenshot of the application being full-screen and windowed + code to switch between modes.], [Simple to understand controls], [Screenshot of the controls menu and user feedback of the controls.], [In-game camera follows the ball], [Screenshot which shows the ball is visible at all times + code to support.], [High contrast colour palette], [Screenshot of the game interface with user feedback.], [Drag and point controls], [Screenshot of the ball being controlled + code to support.], [Power of shot controlled via dragging the ball], [Screenshot of the ball being controlled + code to support.], [Items that affect other players], [Screenshot of the items in effect during gameplay + code to support.], [Multiplayer functionality], [Screenshot of game with multiple players + code to support.], [Co-operative aspect], [Screenshot and explanation of the co-operative aspect.], [Simple URL/code to join a multiplayer game], [Screenshot of the URL/code being used + code of code being handled.], [Arcade-style ambient music], [The code for the music, and where it came from.], [Keyboard and mouse controls], [Screenshot of the controls menu + code showing custom keyboard controls.], [Support for controllers], [Screenshot of the controls menu supporting controller inputs along with code that support controller inputs.], [Includes a settings menu], [Screenshot of the settings menu.], [Simple graphics], [Screenshot of the game, and framerate/GPU usage statistics with user feedback.], [Scoreboard], [Screenshot of the scoreboard + code to support.], [Time limit], [Screenshot of the time limit + code to support.], [Configurable controls], [Screenshot of the controls menu + code to support.], [Quit button in the main menu], [Screenshot of the main menu with the quit button + code to support.], [Pause menu], [Screenshot of the pause menu + code to support.], [Start game button], [Screenshot of the menus with the start game button + code to support.], [Adjustable volume], [Screenshot of the settings menu with the volume sliders + code to support.], )
-)

 == Design